Koed00/django-q/docs/configure.rst

 compress
 ~~~~~~~~

-Compresses task packages to Redis.
+Compresses task packages to the broker.
 Useful for large payloads, but can add overhead when used with many small packages.
 Defaults to ``False``

 .. _save_limit: